BirdeeHub/make_minesweeper_tutorial/README.md

 It also means that if you put it on a USB, you can play it on any computer and it will always have your scores.
 Which is kinda cool.

 **Attention:** Is it better?
 No it's worse.

-Force quitting might mean you have to then open and close the game again to update the jar file.
+    - If you open 1 jar many times, there will be no issue
+    - If you open 2 different versions of the jar,
+        - the first jar opened will recieve new scores from both files, and the original scores it contained.
+        - the second jar opened will keep its original scores, but it will not recieve any new scores.

 But its also significantly cooler in my opinion.
 Also I used swing so I can't easily use GraalVM to make a true native version so I settled on making it interesting.

-**Attention:** Don't install this version unless you are curious.

 |                                                     |                                                     |
 |-----------------------------------------------------|-----------------------------------------------------|